Public Holidays in Fiji 2026 – National, Hindu & Christian Holidays

 Public Observances & Closures

 On public holidays, government offices, schools, and financial institutions close nationwide.
-Businesses often suspend operations or operate limited hours.
-Due to the multicultural nature of Fiji, events and ceremonies for each community take place on these days.
-If a public holiday falls on a weekend, the government sometimes declares a compensatory Friday or Monday in place.
+Businesses may operate limited hours.
+If a holiday falls on a weekend, the government may declare a substitute day, depending on official gazetting.

 Frequently Asked Questions (FAQs)

-How many public holidays does Fiji have in 2025?
+How many public holidays does Fiji observe each year?

 What is Girmit Day in Fiji?

-Girmit Day (May 12) commemorates the arrival of Indian indentured laborers to Fiji and recognizes their cultural contribution.
+Girmit Day commemorates the arrival of Indian indentured laborers to Fiji and recognizes their cultural and historical contribution.

 Conclusion